Crown Jewels of the United Kingdom: Prince of Wales coronets

 A relatively modest gold coronet was made in 1728 for Frederick, Prince of Wales, the eldest son of George II.
 It takes the form laid down in a royal warrant issued by Charles II in 1677, which states "the Son & Heir apparent of the Crown for the time being shall use & bear his coronett composed of crosses & flowers de Lizs with one Arch & in the midst a Ball & Cross".
 The single arch denotes inferiority to the monarch while showing that the prince outranks other royal children, whose coronets have no arches.
 Frederick never wore his coronet; instead, it was placed on a cushion in front of him when he first took his seat in the House of Lords.
 It was subsequently used by George III, George IV, and Edward VII when they were Princes of Wales.
 Due to its age, a new silver-gilt coronet was made for the future George V to wear at Edward VII's coronation in 1902.
 In contrast to the earlier coronet, which has a depressed arch, the arch on this one is raised.

 At George's coronation in 1911 the coronet was worn by his eldest son, Edward, who was invested as Prince of Wales at Caernarfon Castle a month later.
-The revival of this public ceremony, not performed since the early 17th century, was intended to boost the Royal family's profile in Wales.
+The revival of this public ceremony, last performed in the early 17th century, was intended to boost the Royal family's profile in Wales.
 Princely regalia known as the Honours of Wales were designed for the occasion by Goscombe John, comprising a Welsh gold circlet with pearls, amethysts and engraved daffodils; a rod; a ring; a sword; and a robe with doublet and sash.
 After he became king in 1936, Edward VIII abdicated the same year and emigrated to France, where the 1902 coronet remained in his possession until his death in 1972.
 In its absence, a new coronet had to be created in 1969 for the investiture of the future Charles III, which is made from gold and platinum and is set with diamonds and emeralds.
 Both it and the rod were added to the Jewel House in 2020, joining the 1728 and 1902 coronets.
+Breaking with tradition, Prince William did not wear a coronet at his father's coronation in 2023 due to the general headcount-reducing ban on coronets, since each would have required a pageboy to carry it.